jianxiaoguo/website/content/en/docs/applications/managing-app-volumes.md

 ## Create a volume for the application

-You can create a volume with the `drycc volumes:create` command
+You can create a csi volume with the `drycc volumes:create` command.

     $ drycc volumes:create myvolume 200M
+    Creating myvolumes to scenic-icehouse... done

+Or use an existing nfs server

+    $ drycc volumes:create myvolume 200M -t nfs --nfs-server=nfs.drycc.com --nfs-path=/
     Creating myvolumes to scenic-icehouse... done

 ## List volumes in the application